Horwich Town Council

 Horwich Town Council is a local authority with limited powers and covers the town and civil parish of Horwich in the Metropolitan Borough of Bolton, Greater Manchester, England.
-It is made up of fourteen elected Town Councillors, representing six electoral wards.
-Four of the Wards elect two Councillors while two other Wards elect three Councillors.
+It is made up of fourteen elected Town Councillors, representing eight electoral wards.
+Six of the Wards elect two Councillors while two other Wards elect one Councillor.

 History

 Under the Local Government Act 1972, Horwich Urban District Council was abolished in 1974 and its area became a successor parish authority in the Metropolitan Borough of Bolton.